-This Dark Chocolate Bark with Pistachios and Candied Orange Peels makes an excellent edible gift or a great tasting dessert!
+This Dark Chocolate Bark with pistachios, candied orange peel and flaky sea salt makes an excellent edible gift or a great tasting dessert!

 I absolutely love dark chocolate!
 Pretty much any form will do – chips, sauce, mousse – it all works for me.
 When I was working on this recipe, I decided to put a bunch of my favorite flavors together in this chocolate bark.
 Homemade chocolate bark is really easy to make – it just takes some really high-quality chocolate, your favorite toppings and a little bit of patience while you wait for it cool enough so you can eat it!

 Now, before you scroll down to the cooking time and panic, the majority of the time required for this recipe is the time needed for the candied orange peel to “dry” and the bark to cool until it is hard enough to break into pieces.
 If possible I actually recommend making the candied orange peel the day before.

 To make the candied peels you simply combine sugar, water and orange peels then bring them up to a boil then repeat the process a couple of times to take the bitterness out of the peels.

 After the peels are done cooking, I’d also recommend saving the leftover syrup as you basically have orange-flavored simple syrup, which is great in hot tea in the winter.
 The syrup will keep in the refrigerator for about two weeks.

 My preference for chocolate is a really dark, rich chocolate.
 It used to be hard to find high-quality semi-sweet chocolate but these days you can find it at most Whole Foods or other high-end grocery stores.
 There are also many varieties available on-line so experiment until you find your favorite!